hongjiaherng/storm-damage-detection/README.md

    _Note: The version of conda on this image is broken (version 23.1.0): It doesn't support `libmamba` as the solver but it's still being set as the default solver._
    </details>

 3. Create a new venv using `env-cuda.yml` or `env-cpu.yml` file based on your hardware.
-Also, check the file for any changes in the dependencies based on your environment _(Some actions needed if you're on Linux)_.
+Also, check the file for any changes in the dependencies based on your environment.

    ```bash
    conda deactivate # Deactivate the current venv